xuxiaoooo/FACES/README.md

 ## 📌 Introduction

-Our **ANRFC 2023** recruited 11,427 healthy schoolchild, with their scale **DASS-21** and **Facial Video**.
+Our **FACES** recruited 11,427 healthy schoolchild, with their scale **DASS-21** and **Facial Video**.
 To the best of our knowledge, this is the largest Audio-Visual dataset with a strict and standard acquisition process.
-Thank for the **OpenFace 2.0**, we extract comprehensive features and we calculate them to a Statistical Feature Dataset.
-This is the first Version of our dataset, we define it as **ANRFC 2023**.
+Thank for the **OpenFace 2.0**, we extract comprehensive features.

 ---